jyz0328/Document-Analyzer-EC530/README.md

 auth.py :authcation module<br>
 upload.py : upload module<br>
 text analyzer.py: text analyze module<br><br>
-what need do later<br>
+docker and quene is not related to this program please igonore it what need do later<br>
 understand database<br>
 also fit pdf upload<br>